mmartinezraga/HW3/README.md

 norm_housing_cost <- norm_varb(housing_cost)
 ```

-Since TRANWORK is integral, meaning that each number represents a type of commute, we change to numeric to make it compatible with the rest of the vectors.
+Since TRANWORK is integral, meaning that each number represents a type of commute, I changed to numeric to make it compatible with the rest of the vectors.
 ```{r}
 TRANWORK <- dat_NYC$TRANWORK
 TRANWORK <- as.numeric(TRANWORK)